sibytes/yetl.io/docs/tutorial/gettingstarted.md

 sudo echo export YETL_ENVIRONMENT='dbx_dev' >> /databricks/spark/conf/spark-env.sh
 ```

-Git hub doesn't allow you to check out tags so to run this tutorial from this specific step we created a branch called `getting-started-step-11` that can be checked out in the github repo.
+Using databricks repo's checkout `getting-started-step-11`.
 Once the initial environment setup steps are done you can just run the notbeook and everything should work with no code changes!